Quick video demo

 Show the merge requests of a project via the GitLab Merge Requests macro.
 You can also show already merged and closed merge requests if you desire.
 Again you can choose whether you want to hide the description or not.

 Show detailed information for a single project using the Gitlab Project macro.
 Choose a project from the dropdown and specify what additional information should be displayed.

 If the project contains a build pipeline its status is visible as well.

 You can list all projects via the List GitLab Projects macro.
 You can choose between the options of showing additional details (number of stars and forks, labels) and showing the last status of the builds.

 View Gitlab source files

 You can display a Gitlab source file using the Gitlab File content macro.

-Please make sure that you have the latest App version, we fix the issues pretty quickly and there is a chance that your problem had been fixed.
+Please make sure that you have the latest App version, we fix the issues pretty quickly and there is a chance that your problem has been fixed.

-Please make sure Confluence can reach the Gitlab on port 443.
+Please make sure Confluence can reach Gitlab on port 443.

-If you see some problems with the App we recommend checking the browser console for errors as well as enabling debug mode for the App's namespace to see any errors.
+If you see some problems with the App we recommend checking the browser console for errors and enabling debug mode for the App's namespace to see any errors.